cadeneo02/Hidey-Hole/README.md

 # hidey_hole
--Game developed with team of three, player locates hidden circle on screen with progressive play difficulty -Here is the code for the game:
+-Game developed with team of three, player locates hidden circle on screen with progressive play difficulty.
+Here is the code for the game:

     from graphics import *
     import random, time